tardate/LittleArduinoProjects/Equipment/NLB/BambuLabP1S/README.md

 ## Software and Workflow

 [Bambu Studio](https://bambulab.com/en/download/studio) is used to prepare models for printing.
-It is an open-source, cutting-edge, feature-rich slicing software available for Windows and macOS.
+It is an open-source, cutting-edge, feature-rich slicing software available for Windows, macOS, and Linux.

 Basic workflow: